IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Get JSON Representation of a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: In some of the examples below, you'll see ``$id`` which can be the database ID of the dataset (42 or whatever).
+This database ID The (numeric) id isn't shown in the user interface but you can get it from the JSON representation of the dataset.

 .. note:: Datasets can be accessed using persistent identifiers.
 This is done by passing the constant ``:persistentId`` where the numeric id of the dataset is expected, and then passing the actual persistent id as a query parameter with the name ``persistentId``.

   Example: Getting the dataset whose DOI is *10.5072/FK2/J8SJZB* ::